mamersfo/datomic-intro-clojure/README.md

 Perform

 	lein deps

 And run the tests (exercises):

 	lein test

 One test will fail, because:

 	(not (= "Cristiano Ronaldo" "Samuel Eto'o"))

-But that's allright, you'll fix it during the workshop
+But that's allright, you'll fix it during the workshop.